pdrzazga/postman_backup/README.md

 # postman_backup

-Backup for postaman collections for open APIs.
+Backup for Postman's collections for open APIs.